South Africa Shark Cage Diving: 10 Things to Know Before You Go

 Set aside several days for possible shark cage diving in case they cancel due to bad weather.
 Consider letting the company know you are willing to change the day if a “better” weather day comes up than the one you picked.
 Rocking seas are no joke.

-#3 Book a day towards the beginning of your time in Cape Town.
+#3- Book towards the beginning of your trip

 If you book towards the beginning of your trip, you still have options if they have to bump you to another day.